birukbelihu/FaceMaskDetector/README.md

 pip install -r requirements.txt
 ```

-Then You Can Run The Face Mask Detector Using The This Command
+Then You Can Run Face Mask Detector Using The This Command
 ```
 python main.py
 ```